NOAA-OWP/t-route/README.md

 **Fast, flexible, modular channel routing for the National water model**:

-Describe the problem(s) this project solves.
-Describe how this software can improve the lives of its audience.

-Other things to include:
+Scaling the hydraulic routing problem to the size of the U.S. National Water Model required a new approach.
+The existing routing algorithm does not allow for incorporation of downstream conditions in the calculation of stream flow and depth.
+A hydraulic model which explicitly considers these influences is required for simulation of regional flooding where waterways begin to influence one another as well as when a major flood causes backwater flooding into a tributary.
+The program under development here seeks to effectively manage the traversal of a network of streams with defined hydraulic properties specifically for the purpose of hydraulic routing in an operational flood and water resources forecasting system.
+The principles of graph development and traversal as they are applied (imperfectly) here are possibly applicable to problems in other areas.

+In particular, given the observation that the routing of independent river networks may be completely decoupled, we have worked to create a framework for the routing computation which uses a knowledge of the topological relationship of segments, reaches, and junctions within a river network to separate the computation into parallelizable portions, as shown in the following image.

+![](https://raw.githubusercontent.com/NOAA-OWP/owp-open-source-project-template/master/doc/bluecyan.gif)

+The project and program contain the following elements.
   - **Technology stack**: The hydrofabric pre-processor, river network traversal framework, and time series data model are all written in python.
 The routing model engines are primarily written in fortran, but we are also experimenting with ML-based methods and can imagine any number of options called from within the network traversal framework.
   - **Status**:  The project is currently in development phase 2 -- we are making the first connections of the various components within a single module.
 Phase 3 shoulud begin around July 2020 and we will be working demonstrations of the framework with operational outputs bootstrapped from the current national water model.
 Eventually, there will be a [CHANGELOG](CHANGELOG.md).
   - **Demos**: The `notebooks` folder has a number of python notebooks, many of which can be executed from within the Google colaboratory environment, which demonstrate various aspects of the project.
-  - The execution of a routing computation requires knowledge of the topological relationship of segments, reaches, and junctions within a river network.
-The routing of independent river networks may be completely decoupled

-![](https://raw.githubusercontent.com/NOAA-OWP/owp-open-source-project-template/master/doc/bluecyan.gif)

 ## Configuration and Dependencies